camhoops0001/Dog-Books-C--Blazor/README.md

 You pick your favorite dog breed, and the application will give you a book that includes the specific breed you selected.
 It's built to eventually be able to let the user choose between "X" amount of books that we display.

 All of the breeds listed have a direct match of some sort with mentions in a book.
-(Right now Beagles, and one or two others are still erroring when trying to retrieve a book to save, something to look into if taking this further.
-The structure of a couple of the breeds returns must be slightly different then the rest)

 It is currently hooked up to give you the ability to select a breed and return a single book that you have the option to save to your collection.